-At the end of 2013 I saw an article on ‘Freshly Pressed’ that caught my eye.
-It turns out, it also caught the eyes of thousands of others and over the last few days I have watched it as it has gone viral, spawning thousands of comments that both praise and vilify the author (even to the point where she has been labelled a ‘slut’ and a ‘whore,’ which I have been disgusted at).
+At the end of 2013 I saw an article that caught my eye.
+It turns out, it also caught the eyes of millions of others and I watched it closely as it has went viral, spawning thousands of comments that both praised and vilified the author in equal measure.

 Unfortunately, this wasn’t the case.
 The list of things that were given, such as eat a jar of Nutella in one sitting, disappoint your parents, hangout naked in front of a window, cut your hair, make out with a stranger and sign up for CrossFit wasn’t just uninspiring, it was downright silly (and in some cases, dangerous).
 I have eaten a jar of Nutella in one sitting, I have disappointed my parents (many times), I have cut my hair, but I found it ridiculous to list these as an alternative to engagement.

 However boring this may sound, being an adult means having some level of responsibility, regardless of marital status.
-Therefore, I have created my own list of things that I believe that everyone should do before they are 23, whether they are married or not.
+Therefore, I created my own list of things that I believe that everyone should do before they are twenty-three, whether they are married or not.

 1. Gain as many qualifications as possible.
 These don’t have to be academic qualifications, there are lots of vocational alternatives.